 Biblical teaching affirms that, if we have genuinely trusted in Jesus Christ as our Savior, the focus of our lives will be changed.
 If we do not have a persistent desire to follow the teachings of Christ, we probably have not been saved.
-The crucial evidence of our salvation is the desire to follow the teachings of Christ, because we will certainly experience many failures.
-Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary for a person to have salvation.
+The crucial evidence of our salvation is the desire to follow the teachings of Christ, because even genuine Christians will experience many failures.
+Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary for a person to have eternal salvation.

 In reference to Ephesians 2:8-10, James R. White says on page 151 of his book entitled The Roman Catholic Controversy,

 [All] of salvation is of God.
 Were this not the case, we would certainly boast!
 The purpose of God is clearly presented: we have been created in Christ Jesus unto good works – not by good work, not with the help of good works, but that we might perform good works!
 First comes full salvation from God, then, as a result, the works prompted by the Holy Spirit of God. . . .

-We believe the Bible is sufficiently clear that no amount of goods works will provide a person with assurance that he or she will have eternal salvation, if they have not trusted in Jesus Christ.
-Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead indicates that good works are evidence that a person has genuinely trusted in Christ.
+We believe the Bible is sufficiently clear that no amount of goods works can provide a person with justified assurance that he (or she) will have eternal salvation, if that person has not trusted in Jesus Christ as Savior.
+Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead it indicates that good works are evidence that a person has genuinely trusted in Christ.

 [Our primary focus in this article is on the significance of good works, but what about bad deeds?
 The Appendix that follows provides a relatively brief discussion of the significance of the bad deeds of Christians.]

 What About Sinful Works?